wordbit/wordbit/content/posts/2016-03-13-battle-of-the-five-armies.markdown

 title: 'Battle of the five armies'
 ---

-Kanye West's new album is fantastic.
+Kanye West's new album, *The Life of Pablo*, is fantastic.
 At least, that's what people who've signed up for Tidal say.
 Because Jay Z’s streaming service is the only place you can get it.

 Except for, of course, other illicit means.
 But we’ll get to that later.